 In “Childbirth doesn’t have to hurt – Strategies for an easier labour” by Nikki Bradford and Professor Geoffrey Chamberlain, published by Vega 2002, pages 159 to 163 refer to Reflexology.
 On page 162 Nikki Bradford states “Of the mothers who had 10 reflexology sessions beginning in the middle of their pregnancies, only 2.7% had an epidural (the national average is about 20%).
 The first stage of labour took about five hours, shorter than the national average.
 And the second stage of labour, which usually takes between one and two hours, took an average of about 16 minutes”.

-Most first babies arrive over a week after the due date so sit tight and don’t impatient!
+Most first babies arrive over a week after the due date so sit tight and try to be patient!
 The World Health Authority states that only 10% of medical inductions around the world were actually necessary.
 Unfortunately these inductions often lead on to a c section or assisted birth.

 If your baby is fully developed reflexology is usually effective in inducing labour, allowing you to labour and hopefully birth naturally.
 This saves mum and baby from the anxiety, stress and risks of an artificial induction.
 Better for mum, better for baby.